-- Level 1 Quoted prices for identical instruments in active markets. prices represent actual and regular market transactions at arm-length conditions. - through models where all significant data are observable in active markets. required to measure an instrument at fair value are observable, the instrument is classified at Level 2. - Level 3 -Valuations made through techniques wherein one or more of their significant data are not observable. observable market information, when possible.
+The fair value of financial instruments that are not traded in an active market is determined by using valuation techniques.
+These valuation techniques maximize the use of observable market data when available and rely as little as possible on estimates specific to the Company.
+If all significant inputs required to measure an instrument at fair value are observable, the instrument is classified at Level 2. - Level 3 -Valuations made through techniques wherein one or more of their significant data are not observable.